 Credit cards Updated:

 Does the thought of opening your credit card bills fill you with fear?
 If so, you're not alone!
-The summer holidays may be over, but unfortunately, many people will still be paying for them after turning to credit to cover the cost of their summer spend.
-There's no need to panic though - if you switch to a balance transfer credit card, you could clear your holiday debt without interest adding to the bill.
+Christmas may be over, but unfortunately, many people will still be paying for it, after turning to credit to cover the cost of their festive spend.
+There's no need to panic though - if you switch to a balance transfer credit card, you could clear your financial hangover without interest adding to the bill.

 However, as with any credit card, balance transfer varieties need to be managed effectively.
 You should aim to pay off the full amount by the end of the interest-free period - divide the total balance by the length of the term to see how much you should ideally repay each month - and with purchases being subject to a separate interest rate, you should try to avoid using these cards for further spending.